JuliaGeometry/KDTrees.jl/README.md

 ## Author
 Kristoffer Carlsson (@KristofferC)

-## Requirements

-Currently the "ArrayViews" package is required because `sub` in v0.3 of Julia is quite bad.

 ## Examples

 In the examples, notice that the module is called `KDtree` and the actual tree type is called `KDTree`.
 This is because modules and types can currently not have the same name in Julia.